Toni Mena Joya

 Removal Identity, TUB Gallery Miami, Selected Group Show, 10 July 2014.

 Hollywood FL.
-Cultural Center, 4 artists show with Jhonny Robles and Agustina Woodgate, 2014.
-Fountainhead studios residency by Mikesell art collection Miami FL.
-November 2014.
+Cultural Center, 4 artist group show with Jhonny Robles and Agustina Woodgate, 2014.

 Photo Week DC, Invited artist Washington D.C.
 2011.